 Galvin’s Chance alumni also have an opportunity to engage in peer mentoring, help new candidates on the programme, to speak at events and be involved in voluntary fundraising events and campaigns that support Galvin’s Chance.

 Individuals for consideration to Galvin’s Chance are referred by third party agencies (including probation services, young offender support groups, homeless charities) and then selected to attend the Recruitment Day.
-If you are interested in making referrals to the programme, please contact firstname.lastname@example.org
+This year’s Recruitment Day took place in January 2018.
+If you would like more information about next year’s programme, please contact firstname.lastname@example.org.